-The TOF sensor module requires local power supply filtering to limit voltage ripple based on dynamic variations of current consumption and respective noise coupling into the module, as well as coupling back into the application circuit using the supply rails VDD and VDDL.
-The main noise source is the laser driver, which generates pulses of the order of 100 mA for a few nanosecond lengths, mainly drawn from the VDDL supply rail.
+The ToF sensor module requires local power supply filtering to limit voltage ripple based on dynamic variations of current consumption and the respective noise coupling into the module, as well as coupling back into the application circuit using the supply rails VDD and VDDL.
+The main noise source is the laser driver, which generates pulses in the order of 50 mA for a few nanosecond lengths, mainly drawn from the VDDL supply rail.
 The respective noisy GND is denoted as GNDL.
-The short pulses should be buffered with a 100-nF ceramic capacitor placed close to the VDDL and the GNDL pin with a sufficiently high frequency response (impedance of less than 0.5Ω between 10 MHz and 200 MHz, such as in the X7R type in a 0603 SMD package).
-Because the pulses are grouped into bursts, another larger capacitor referenced to GNDL should be used to stabilize the supply, followed by a bead and another 10- μ F capacitor referenced to GND (Pi filter) to block noise in both directions.
-At this point, VDD and VDDL can be combined on the PCB to a single 5V supply rail.
-Because a similar switching noise must be filtered for the sensor supply VDD, both VDD supply pins should be buffered against GND with 100 nF.
-GNDL directly connected to a highly conductive GND plane.
+The short pulses should be buffered with a 100-nF ceramic capacitor placed close to the VDDL and the GNDL pin with a sufficiently high-frequency response (impedance of less than 0.5Ω between 10 MHz and 200 MHz, such as in the X7R type in a 0603 SMD package).
+Because the pulses are grouped into bursts, another larger capacitor referenced to GNDL should be used to stabilize the supply, followed by a bead and another 10- μ F capacitor referenced to GND (pi filter) to block noise in both directions.
+At this point VDD and VDDL can be combined on the PCB to a single 5V supply rail.
+Since both VDD and VDDL must be noise filtered, both supply pins should be buffered against GND with a 100-nF capacitor.
+Additionally, the GNDL can be directly connected to a highly conductive GND plane.

-There is no need to place an external oscillator, coils, or other active components except for a micro controller unit (MCU) for module configuration and data processing.
-Shortcuts with the conductive ring at pin head must be avoided.
+There is no need to place an external oscillator, coils, or other active components except for a microcontroller unit (MCU) for module configuration and data processing.
+Shortcuts with the conductive ring at the pin head must be avoided.
 The following images show an example schematic for the application board integration and layout proposal based on a two-layer application PCB.